spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Cluster profile

-From the **cluster profile** section, you can select the profile you want to deploy on AWS.
+From the **Cluster profile** section, select the profile you want to deploy on AWS.

 ![palette cluster profiles](deploy-k8s-cluster/aws/clusters_cluster_profile.png)